andreea-lucau/Notes/web_operations.md

 * live debugging tools - the extra information needed by a dev when building a system is often the same needed by an ops when debugging the live system
 * feature flags

+## How Your Visitors Feel - User Facing Metrics
+Here are the type of metrics that matter:

+* web analytics - see if the visitors did what you wanted them to
+* web performance
+* web interaction analytics - track how visitors interact with the site
+* voice of the customer - survey visitors for satisfaction

+What makes a site slow?

+* the time the server takes to process the request
+* time spend on the network - DNS, HTTP redirects, send the request, deliver the response
+* time spend in the browser - the time it takes to load a page is a combination of the number of objects, their size, the number that can be retrived concurently and available bandwidth

+The are two ways of measuring page load delay:

+* synthetic monitoring (active) - using probes

+  ** it is useful when you need to know something before users sees the content ** useful for measuring the health of third party components

+* real user monitoring (passive) - it watches visitors to a site, calculates the speed with which they receive the page and then generate reports It generates two types of reports
+  ** individual visitor reports
+  ** agreggate reports
+  These are the steps to configure RUM:
+  ** filter out unvated traffic
+  ** tell the system how to track individual users
+  ** tell the system how to assemble pages
+  ** identifiy errors
+  ** tell if what to watch for - pages, users, servers